gabriel-bornea/monadyssey/readme.md

 Monadyssey is organized into the following modules:

 - [**monadyssey-core**](packages/monadyssey-core/readme.md): Core library providing functional programming utilities such as `IO`, `Schedule`, `Either`, `Option`, and more.
+- [**monadyssey-fetch**](packages/monadyssey-fetch/readme.md): A fetch API wrapper that returns an `IO` instead of a `Promise`, enabling functional handling of HTTP requests with composable side effect management.

 ### Contributing
 Contributions are welcome!
 If you’d like to contribute, please see the [contribution guidelines](CONTRIBUTING.md).